 Club Championship Rules

 The Championship will run from January to December.
-There will be monthly races plus two extras this year – seven classed as 'road' and seven as 'off-road' although some will have a combination of both.
-Any of which can count towards your ‘seven best’.
+In 2020 there will be monthly races for every month except July 2020, plus one bonus marathon – six classed as 'road' and six as 'off-road' although some will have a combination of both.
+Any of these can count towards your ‘six best’.

-You will need to do two road and two off-road races plus three others from either category.
+You will need to do two road and two off-road races plus two others from either category.

 ‘Why have the club championship’?
 It is not just to find the best male and female runners in the club.
 It is about,